uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/sections/machine-code.md

 For example, the following program is written in a machine language called MIPS; which is used on some embedded computer systems.
 We will use MIPS in examples throughout this chapter.

+Don’t worry, we aren’t about to make you learn how to actually program in this language!
+And if you don’t understand the program, that’s also fine because many software engineers wouldn’t either!
+We are showing it to you to help you appreciate the purpose of both low and high level languages.

 It starts by adding 2 numbers (that have been put in registers $t0 and $t1) and printing out the result.
 It then prints `Hello World!`.
-Don’t worry, we aren’t about to make you learn how to actually program in this language!
-And if you don’t understand the program, that’s also fine because many software engineers wouldn’t either!
-(We are showing it to you to help you appreciate the purpose of both low and high level languages!)

 ```mips
 .data